Frooszy/Frooszy/README.md

 ### Hello, I'm João Vitor 👋

-I'm a full stack developer who is passionate about coding and always eager to improve my skills.
+I'm a backend developer who is passionate about coding and always eager to improve my skills.
 I'm constantly learning and enhancing my knowledge to become a better developer.

-- 📕 Learning NextJS, NestJS, Typescript, C#, Node.js, .NET and PostgreSQL
+- 📕 Learning C#, .NET, NestJS, Typescript, Node.js and PostgreSQL
 - 💻 Developing innovative solutions

 "Knowledge will bring you the opportunity to make a difference." - Claire Fagin